Tiffany Sunday is an Amazon Best Selling author. Her books have sold in more than ten countries.

 She is a professional speaker and has delivered over 150 presentations at conferences and events in the United States, United Kingdom, and the Netherlands.

-She started writing poetry in fourth grade.
+She started writing in fourth grade.
 Tiffany attributes her early influences to her mother who taught high school Honors English and Literature, music on the radio, and her favorite authors – too many to name!
 She seeks inspiration from fellow authors, poets, and musicians.
 A handful of these individuals serve as her muse.
 For her, reading and writing are a luxury she never takes for granted.

 Writer’s Grants, Articles, and Media Mentions

 In 2020, Tiffany received a Writer’s Grant from Deep Vellum Organization for her second poetry collection, Proper Grey Areas.

 Her articles have appeared in the Dallas Business Journal, Launch DFW, The Dyslexia Connection, Different Brains, The International Dyslexia Association, University of Michigan Dyslexia Help Blog, Noodle Education, and more.

 Tiffany has appeared as a guest on CNN, WFAA-ABC, NBC5, and KRLD.
 She has been quoted in Forbes, USA Today, The Dallas Morning News, Restaurant News, Austin-American Statesmen, Democrat & Chronicle, and more.

 She is an entrepreneur and visionary, and the founder of Dillon 5 and Tilton House Press.
 For two years, Tiffany held an executive position at an investor-funded startup.
 She also served as director of business development and marketing for multiple small businesses.
 She holds a Master of Business Administration in Marketing and Strategy from Southern Methodist University and a Bachelor of Arts in Communication from Texas A & M University.